unshleepd/Que/README.md

 Que is an easy way to change settings of puppets and move them between regions in the game Nationstates.

 ## Requirements
 This project is tested on Python 3.11.
-Other versions may work, but are not officially supported. pip install -r requirements.txt `pip install -r requirements.txt`.
+Other versions may work, but are not officially tested. pip install -r requirements.txt `pip install -r requirements.txt`.
 Make sure pip is installed and added to your system's PATH before running the command.
 Once the dependencies are installed, you should be able to run the script successfully.